menu icon

 Instructions

-3. Make the skewers: Thread each skewer with the tortellini, bell peppers, tomatoes, olives and basil leaves.
+4. Make the skewers: Thread each skewer with the tortellini, bell peppers, tomatoes, olives and basil leaves.
 I like to alternate colors of peppers and tomatoes, to keep each skewer colorful.
-I used 2 tortellini per skewer, but feel free to use as much or as little of each ingredient as you want.
+Feel free to use as much or as little of each ingredient as you want.
+After the skewers are assembled, drizzle the remaining vinaigrette over the top and serve.

 Notes